Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

 \subsection{The LogME approach}

-Since a transferability metric is designed to measure the transferability of pre-trained models, it should produce a score $S_k$ for each pre-trained model $\phi_k$ independent of the rest of pre-trained models.
+This section describes LogME in detail.
+Since a transferability metric measures the transferability of pre-trained models, it should produce a score $S_k$ for each PTM $\phi_k$ independent of the remaining PTMs.
 We thus drop the subscript $k$ in this section.

-An important goal of designing transferability metric is to quickly assess a large number of PTMs.
-We thus treat minimizing assessment time as a priority.
-First, to avoid expensive gradient optimization, we regard pre-trained model $\phi$ as a fixed feature extractor.
-Then features $\{f_i = \phi(x_i)\}_{i=1}^{n}$ and labels $\{Y_i\}_{i=1}^{n}$ are all we can get to assess pre-trained models.
-Note that \citet{nguyen_leep:_2020} used a pre-trained classification head $h$ besides the pre-trained representation model $\phi$, limiting their method to supervised pre-trained models.
+An important goal of designing transferability metrics is to quickly assess many PTMs.
+With that in mind, we set the minimization of assessment time as a priority.
+First, to avoid expensive optimization of the whole PTM, PTM $\phi$ is regarded as a fixed feature extractor.
+Note that \citet{nguyen_leep:_2020} were limited to supervised pre-trained models because they used a pre-trained classification head $h$.
 In contrast, \emph{we only use the pre-trained representation model $\phi$ so that the proposed method can be applied to any pre-trained model} (whether supervised pre-trained or unsupervised pre-trained).

-Without gradient optimization, the problem is cast into estimating the compatibility of features $\{f_i = \phi(x_i)\}_{i=1}^{n}$ and labels $\{Y_i\}_{i=1}^{n}$, which is discussed in the rest of this section.
+With $\phi$ fixed, features $\{f_i = \phi(x_i)\}_{i=1}^{n}$ and labels $\{Y_i\}_{i=1}^{n}$ of the target task are the ingredients we can use to assess pre-trained models.
+The rest of this section discusses how to estimate the compatibility of features and labels as a transferability metric.